epics-modules/TRCore/TRCoreApp/src/TR-PVs.md

             up to 2<sup>31</sup>-1, after which point it will wrap back to zero.
             The expectation is also that the ID is not reset to zero when arming again.

+            It is possible to specify a database link to be processed on each new burst, by passing the macro `LNK_NEW_BURST` to `TRBase.db`.
+This link would be processed after framework PVs with burst information are updated (e.g. `GET_LAST_BURST_TIME`).
         </td>
     </tr>
     <tr>